1936 United States Senate elections: Florida (special, class 1)

 Andrews would be re-elected once and serve until his own death on September 18, 1946.

 Florida (special, class 3)

-Democrat William Luther Hill was appointed July 1, 1936, to continue the term, pending a special election.
+Democrat William Luther Hill was appointed July 1, 1936, to continue the term, pending a special election, after the death of Senator Duncan U. Fletcher on June 17, 1936.
 Democrat Claude Pepper, who had lost to Trammell in 1934, won this election.